MA Thesis Linguistics

 Handing in the Thesis

 It is advisable to hand in the chapters of the thesis one by one and solicit comments from the supervisors.
-Once the thesis is approved by your supervisor, the final electronic version can be sent to your supervisor and the second reader.
+Once the thesis is approved by both supervisors, the final version can be printed (one copy for each supervisor).
+An electronic version should be sent to the coordinator of studies.
 Check with your supervisor(s) for guidelines regarding format of thesis lay-out and style of bibliographic references.

 In assessing the quality of the thesis, the following aspects play an important role: